 You already know that it is more convenient to reply to an SMS compared to an email.
 It takes 90 minutes for an average person to respond to an email.
 You can attribute that stat to people’s behavior towards email nowadays.
 But when responding to a text, it only takes around 90 seconds.

 Email marketing not only requires a digital marketer and creative staff.
 Depending on the services, they may charge differently.
 Expect to pay a few dollars for a monthly service.
-But for email marketing combined with digital marketing management, a few thousands of dollars per month as a subscription.
+But for email marketing combined with digital marketing management, a few thousand dollars per month as a subscription.

 It is not the case for SMS marketing costs.
 You can afford an SMS platform subscription for a straightforward cost of $25 monthly.
 SMS platforms only need a one-time setup, and it will run your marketing campaign automatically.